Build an LLM from scratch in MAX

 MAX Framework takes a different approach: everything happens in one unified system.
 You write code to define your model, load weights, and run inference, all in MAX’s Python API.
 The MAX Framework handles optimization automatically and you can even use MAX Serve to manage your deployment.

-When you build GPT-2 in this guide, you’ll load pretrained weights from Hugging Face, implement the architecture, and run text generation, all in the same environment.
+The GPT-2 implementation in this guide loads pretrained weights from Hugging Face, implements the architecture, and runs text generation, all in the same environment.

 1Model configurationDefine architecture hyperparameters matching HuggingFace GPT-2.